-Let’s get started by addressing the first burning question most new pilots have when the topic of insurance is raised.
+Don't navigate this complex topic alone—let’s get started by addressing the first burning question new pilots have when it comes to insurance.

 If you’re like most of us, you are probably skimming through the FARs right about now looking for some sort of official mandate on insurance needs for student pilots. *Spoiler alert* - you’re not going to find it.
 The FAA’s official rulebook is silent on the topic of student pilot insurance.